webstah/meae-heart-rate-extraction-from-noisy-ppg/README.md

       Figure 4.
 Bland-Altman plots comparing heart rate detection from the original photoplethysmogram (left) and the selected source signal (right) against the reference electrocardiogram..
   </p>
 </p>

+## Model and config download
+The MEAE model used in our experiments can be found [here](https://drive.google.com/file/d/1z4gHzVAsF3FKio2O0_7h1NTSYMe7f4EO/view?usp=sharing) on Google Drive.

+Extract the model and config file into a `./checkpoints` folder within the repository.
+Go to the example usage notebook here: `notebooks/test_model.ipynb`

 ### References